NathanVaughn/homelab-k8s/cluster/longhorn/README.md

 ## Post Launch

 All persistent volume claims should use the storage class name "longhorn".
-This is a ReadWriteOnce storage class which means that only one pod can access the volume for writing at a time.
+This is a ReadWriteOnce storage class which means that only one node can access the volume for writing at a time.

 Volumes which needed to *modified* by multiple pods at the same time should use the